 Double rooms from £384.93 ($482), including tax at 16 per cent.

-Rates include Sunday rooftop yoga, valet parking, on-the-house snacks, in-room sparkling and still water, use of the hotel’s bicycles and a daily buffet breakfast of fruits, pastries, porridge, made-to-order eggs, fluffy waffles and breakfast sandwiches.
+Rates include Sunday rooftop yoga, valet parking, on-the-house snacks, in-room sparkling and still water, use of the hotel’s bicycles and a Continental breakfast of fruits, pastries, house-made granola, Flying Goat coffee and tea.

 If you like the look of Harmon Guest House, chances are you’ll fall for its Smith-approved sister, H2 Hotel, also in Healdsburg.